 The plan administrator is authorized to grant restricted stock and restricted or deferred stock units.
 Restricted stock is a grant of shares of our common stock, which may not be sold or disposed of and which may be forfeited if the recipient's service terminates or he or she otherwise fails to vest in the shares.
 A participant granted restricted stock generally has all of the rights of one of our stockholders, unless otherwise determined by the plan administrator.
 An award of restricted or deferred stock units confers on a participant the right to receive shares of our common stock at the end of a specified period or upon achievement of performance goals.
 Prior to settlement, an award of stock units carries no voting or dividend rights or other rights associated with share ownership, although dividend equivalents may be granted.
 Stock units may be subject to vesting and may be forfeited if the recipient's service terminates or if he or she otherwise fails to vest in the shares.
-In general, with respect to awards of restricted stock and stock units that are subject to performance-based conditions (either grant, vesting or delivery), such awards will have minimum vesting periods of at least three years.
-In general, with respect to awards of restricted stock and stock units that do not satisfy these restrictions.
+In general, with respect to awards of restricted stock and stock units, if the awards are not subject to performance-based conditions (either grant, vesting or delivery), such awards will have minimum vesting periods of at least three years.
+In general, with respect to awards of restricted stock and stock units that are subject to performance-based conditions (either grant, vesting or delivery), such awards will have minimum vesting periods of at least one year.
+However, we may grant up to 400,000 shares subject to awards of restricted stock and stock units that do not satisfy these restrictions.